 David took this photo, with a friend wearing the oil funnel whch was always kept handy.

 David remained in the Congo until March of 1961, when he applied for leave to visit South Africa for a holiday.
 His leave was refused and he was recalled suddenly to Ottawa.
 He was then forced to resign from the foreign service as a result of the RCMP and the Department of External Affairs discovering that he was gay.

 Sufffering from depression, he sought medical help the following year, and eventually found himself in the Montreal clinic of Dr. Ewen Cameron, whose brainwashing experiments involving electroshock and drugs including LSD were partly supported by the CIA (Wikipedia).
 Months of electroconvulsive treatments and heavy doses of drugs did in fact erase much of David's memory, but he was later able to recover some of it from his many photos and letters, such as those above describing "I Presume".

 At the age of thirty, he had to begin a new life, which included more world travel, interesting work for Expo 67, and a career with Birks jewellers.
-Much of it has been lost to David again due to dementia, but is chronicled online in Our Mister Nixon.
+Much of it was lost to David again in his later years due to dementia, but is chronicled online in Our Mister Nixon.

 Thanks to David Nixon for recording his adventures, and to Ken Sudhues for publishing Our Mister Nixon and providing assistance for this article.
 Thanks also to Federico Cavedo. -- Derek Redmond

 See more Civilian Jeeps in the Congo on CJ3B.info.